Food preparation

 Natal Mahogany (Trichilia emetica) trees have got a dense canopy of dark green, glossy leaves, and a round outer shape of the tree silhouette.
 They preferably grow in moist places and riparian forests along drainage lines.
 Natal Mahogany is easy…

-Spit roasted mid-sized fish in Thailand
+Spit roasted small and mid-sized fish in Thailand

-Grill spit for small fish outdoor cooking on a spit Smaller fish of up to about 20 cm in length are typically put on to a grill spit, which is just a split stick.
-Often in Thailand, this will be…
+Grill spit for small fish outdoor cooking on a spit Smaller fish up to about 20 cm long are typically put on a grill spit, which is just a split stick.
+Often, in Thailand, this will be Pla Kod (Thai:…

 Freshwater snails for food

 In Thailand, two types of freshwater snails are commonly consumed.
-The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is simply referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
-Both of…
+The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
+These genera can…

 Jellyfish for food and its preparation

 Edible jellyfish (Aurelia sp.) is called ‘Maeng krapun jarn’ (Gulf of Siam) or ‘Lodchong’ (Andaman Sea) in Thailand.
-Normally there are about three months a year, where these jellyfish for food preferable appear.
-During this jellyfish run, sea fishermen earn…
+Usually, there are about three months a year when jellyfish appear for food.
+During this jellyfish run, sea fishermen earn a sizeable…

 Ricefield shrimps for food

-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in the Thai language, live in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators,…
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being…

 Razor clams collection with quicklime

 A mudflat full of razor clams ‘Don Hoi Lot’ is a mudflat in the Thai Province of Samut Songkhram with a size of about 15 km2 (about 9 square miles).
 ‘Don’ means ‘mudflat’ in English.
-‘Hoi’ means ‘clam’ and ‘Hoi…
+‘Hoi’ means ‘clam’, and ‘Hoi…

 Harvesting and opening Nipa Palm fruits

-Nipa palms (Nypa fruticans) are a species of palms especially adapted to muddy environments of slow-moving tidal waters and mangrove forests and occur in Asia-Pacific tropical climates.
-And Nipa palm fruits are delicious to eat.
-Both, fruits, and wooden parts…
+Nipa palms (Nypa fruticans) are a species of palms especially adapted to muddy environments of slow-moving tidal waters and mangrove forests.
+They occur in Asia-Pacific tropical climates.
+Nipa palm fruits are delicious to eat.
+Both the fruits and wooden parts…

 Mudskippers for food

-In Thailand live a variety of mudskipper species, notably Giant mudskippers (Periophthalmodon schlosseri), Blue-spotted mudskippers (Boleophthalmus boddarti), and others.
-All of them are amphibious fish, that live on muddy estuary- and tidal brackish river zones all around Asia-Pacific.
-They live…
+In Thailand, a variety of mudskipper species live, notably Giant mudskippers (Periophthalmodon schlosseri), Blue-spotted mudskippers (Boleophthalmus boddarti), and others.
+They are all amphibious fish living in muddy estuaries and tidal brackish river zones around Asia-Pacific.
+They live in about 40…

 Morning glory – a valuable wild vegetable in Asia

-Swamp morning glory or Water spinach (Ipomoea aquatica) has a variety of common names, like ‘Kangkong’ in Southeast Asia or ‘Kung Shin Tsai’ in China.
-It is a staple vegetable food throughout Asia-Pacific.
-And it is very low in calories…
+Swamp morning glory or Water spinach (Ipomoea aquatica) has various common names, like ‘Kangkong’ in Southeast Asia or ‘Kung Shin Tsai’ in China.
+It is a staple vegetable food throughout the Asia-Pacific region.
+It is deficient in calories (19 cal/100…

 Heavenly Durian